 - sometimes a bit of mint, if I need to relieve an upset or gassy stomach.

 Need to find some of the herbs in the recipe?
-Find good quality herbs harvested sustainably at Mountain Rose Herbs.
+Find good quality herbs harvested sustainably at Starwest Botanicals.

 If you need a cup right away, put some of that blend into a tea infuser (or an awesome teapot like mine, pictured on the right with a strainer built in).
 Cover the herbs with hot water from the kettle and cover your cup.
 Let it steep for ten minutes, and if you wish, you can add a little honey to it before you drink.